Is Oak Wood Strong? Here’s The Truth!

 But British and European Oak has excellent resistance to rotting and decaying.

-White Oak is stronger, and more durable wood for outdoor furniture since it has better weather resistance than Red Oak.
+White Oak is a stronger, and more durable wood for outdoor furniture since it has better weather resistance than Red Oak.

 Oak wood has excellent workability apart from being hardwood and you can make furniture using both hand tools and power tools quite easily.